miklevin/MikeLev.in/_posts/2023-05-07-infinite-spam-cannons-and-their-antidotes.md

 teeth look longer.
 Or was that rabbits who have teeth that grow continuously?

 And so it is with this long-in-the-tooth view I look the long-in-the-tail strategies of yore in SEO.
+Hold on for a wacky few paragraphs for me to delve into the new world realities.
+We start out with something called an O-scale problem.
+Or more specifically, O to the power of O. Follow along!

 Whether or not cosmic inflation was real or not in the birth of our universe, the concept of exponentially growing "O-scale" problems is a thing.
 You've